codemonster94/carbrand/README.md

 # carbrand
 This is a  car brand classification project using deep learning pretrained model Rasnet50.
 It can recognize ten brands, which is, audi mercedes ferrari lamborghini, porsche, ashton martin, bentley, jaguar, maserati,bmw.

-Step 1: clone the repo using the git command.
+Step 1: clone the repo using the git command. \n
 Step 2: execute the requirements.txt in the virtual environment. step 3: run app.py file.
 Enjoy!